atrisovic/econ-data-policy/README.md

 Ref: https://www.journals.elsevier.com/journal-of-international-economics

+**5 years ago: NO policy or archive**, something about "on request to authors"

 ## 16. Journal of Labor Economics, University of Chicago Press

 "In an effort to promote consistent standards and requirements among general-interest journals in the field of economics, the Journal of Labor Economics has adopted the AER data availability policy.
 We are grateful to the editors of the American Economic Review for their leadership in constructing this policy.
 JOLE adopted this policy in February 2009; it applies to all articles submitted after that date."

 Ref: [https://www.journals.uchicago.edu/journals/jole/data-policy](https://www.journals.uchicago.edu/journals/jole/data-policy)

+**5 years ago: claims AER policy, available alongside articles at JSTOR**

 ## 17. American Economic Journal: Macroeconomics, American Economic Association